-South Central Ambulance Service NHS Trust's Clinical Strategy for High Quality Care presents our exciting vision for the services we provide and, importantly, work is already taking place to turn this vision into reality.
+South Central Ambulance Service NHS Foundation Trust's Clinical Strategy for High Quality Care presents our exciting vision for the services we provide and, importantly, work is already taking place to turn this vision into reality.
 We are driven by one overarching ambition, which is to deliver the best possible service to our patients.

 Our aims are to: